YongoDavid/Demo-2024-Feb/README.md

 11-feb
-taking a little break today , to gather a stregnth for another 8hr daily dose. still need to practice some more , especially on post , put and delete having some issues with Route prams , which means i have to go backk and practice it more and review it.
+taking a little break today , to gather a stregnth for another 8hr daily dose. still need to practice some more , especially on post , put and delete having some issues with Route prams , which means i have to go back and practice it more and review it. tried runing some request with route params but there was an error , i need to look at what that bug is and fix it.